alexanderkho/Retail-Portal/README.md

 # About This Application
 This is the product-landing page for a retail website.
 The application is composed of three distinct modules--Product Description, Questions & Answers, and Reviews.
-I personally built the Q&A module, and collaborated with my teammates via a git-based workflow.
+I personally built the Q&A module, and collaborated with my teammates via an Agile & git workflow.

 <img src="https://i.ibb.co/NtBqhPS/fec2.jpg" alt="Landing Page" width="30%" />